TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Cultural Impacts: Chess is a global cultural artifact symbolizing strategy and intellectual heritage.
 This project enhances its cultural relevance by modernizing traditional over-the-board (OTB) play, appealing to younger, tech-savvy demographics and bridging analog and digital divides.
 It could revive interest in chess clubs or tournaments by making play more engaging and shareable (e.g., via integrated online play), potentially increasing cultural participation in underserved communities.

-Societal Impacts: On society, the board promotes cognitive health through accessible chess, which research links to improved problem-solving and memory.[^5] For the community—particularly students, hobbyists, and rehabilitation centers—it democratizes gaming, enabling remote or solo play against AI.
+Societal Impacts: On society, the board promotes cognitive health through accessible chess, which research links to improved problem-solving and memory.[5]
+For the community—particularly students, hobbyists, and rehabilitation centers—it democratizes gaming, enabling remote or solo play against AI.
 Broader societal benefits include educational outreach; the open-source design could inspire STEM curricula, encouraging underrepresented groups to engage in robotics and AI.
-However, if commercialized, it risks widening the digital divide if priced accessibly only to affluent users.[^6]
+However, if commercialized, it risks widening the digital divide if priced accessibly only to affluent users.[6]

 Environmental Impacts: As a low-volume prototype, direct environmental effects are minimal, but the design emphasizes sustainability to model responsible engineering.
-Components like neodymium magnets and lithium polymer batteries pose e-waste risks if not recycled;[^7] thus, modular hardware allows for easy upgrades and disassembly.
+Components like neodymium magnets and lithium polymer batteries pose e-waste risks if not recycled; [7] thus, modular hardware allows for easy upgrades and disassembly.
 Compared to mass-produced commercial boards (e.g., Square Off or GoChess), our DIY approach reduces manufacturing emissions by using off-the-shelf parts, potentially lowering the carbon footprint for hobbyist replication.

 Public Health Impacts: Positively, the system supports mental health by providing therapeutic, low-physical-effort recreation, ideal for elderly users or those with mobility limitations.
 Voice actuation reduces screen time versus app-based chess, promoting social interaction in group settings.
-No significant negative health risks are anticipated, assuming proper electromagnetic shielding to prevent interference with pacemakers.[^8]
+No significant negative health risks are anticipated, assuming proper electromagnetic shielding to prevent interference with pacemakers.[8]

 Public Safety Impacts: Safety is paramount in a device with moving parts (e.g., under-board actuators) and electrical components.
 Potential hazards include pinching from stepper mechanisms or electrical shorts, but these are mitigated through fail-safes.
 Overall, the project enhances safety by enabling contactless play, reducing germ transmission in shared environments like schools.